Trappist beer: List of Trappist breweries

 There are currently thirteen breweries producing Trappist beer.
 Ten of them (with the exception of Achel, Mont des Cats, whose beer is not brewed at their monastery but at Chimay, and Cardeña from the Abbey of San Pedro de Cardeña, whose beer is currently produced off-site) are allowed to display the Authentic Trappist Product logo on their beer products.

 In January 2021, "Achel" of the St. Benedict's Abbey in Hamont-Achel lost the Authentic Trappist Product label, as the brewing process was no longer supervised by monks on site, but the beer remains a Trappist beer, as the Saint Benedict Abbey falls under the Westmalle Abbey and the abbot of Westmalle Abbey visits the Achelse Kluis every week and supervises the brewing and other activities in the Achelse Kluis.
-In Januari 2023 the abbey was sold to a private person : from that day on, "Achel" lost the recognition as a Trappist beer.
+In January 2023, the abbey was sold to a private person.
+From that day on, "Achel" lost the recognition as a Trappist beer.
 In May 2022, St. Joseph's Abbey ceased beer production.
+In May 2023, Stift Engelszell published an article about dissolution of the monastery and move all monks to other monasteries.